Jorisvdv/infovis/README.md

 ## Goals
 Our goal for next week 20-02 will be:
 - [ ] Have one or two visualisations.
-- [ ] Think of three questions the users wants to answer using the visualisation.
+- [x] Think of three questions the users want to answer using the visualisation.
+	* Main question: How has the Top 2000 (and by extension, the opinion on music itself) changed over time
+		1. How long do numbers/artists stay ini the Top 2000
+		2. How did style and characteristics of tracks in the Top 2000 change over time
+		3. What songs are in the Top 2000?
 - [ ] How do we want to show ?
 Shapes, colours transitions?
 	* Expecting custom components for the final end product
 - [x] Think of a Name.
 Have it be descriptive and catchy.